Dominopol massacre: The massacre

-The politics Poland pursued during 1920 to 1939 towards locals, by destroying Ukrainian churches, promoting Polish language politics and giving land to Polish peasants, so that the local people had to scrum to survive.

 The Dominopol massacre was unique in that it was preceded by the forest execution of several dozen young Polish partisans (15 to 20-years-old) trained by the former Polish Army officers including Stanisław Dąbrowski, who were tricked into believing in the joint Polish-Ukrainian resistance under the umbrella of the Ukrainian Insurgent Army (UPA).
 Most civilian victims in Dominopol were killed by axes and knives.
 Their number remains the subject of debate.
 Some sources estimate that approximately 60 Polish families have been murdered in the village by the Ukrainian nationalists, which is around 490 people including children.
 Other sources put the number of victims at 220–250 based on existing documentation.
 Afterwards, possessions of murdered Poles were looted by Ukrainian peasants who also participated in the massacre, and the village was burned.

 In 2002, due to efforts of Association of Poles Murdered in the East from Zamość, a commemorative cross was erected where once Dominopol was.